Goal motivation changes as people move closer to their target, according to Stanford’s Szu-chi Huang and Ying Zhang of University of Texas.

-The other half of the quick start volunteers could earn more stamps in only one way: Buying a beverage.
+The other half of the “quick start” volunteers could earn more stamps in only one way: Buying a beverage.

-In contrast, significantly more of the customers with a single option joined the loyalty program.
+Significantly more of the customers with a single option joined the loyalty program.

-Remaining participants were the comparison group, and received no stamps.
+The comparison group received no stamps.

-Like the head start group, half these customers could earn more stamps in several ways and more than 1/3 registered for the loyalty program.
+Half these customers could earn more stamps in several ways and more than 1/3 registered for the loyalty program.

-argued Tel Aviv University’s Nira Liberman and Jens Förster of Jacobs University of Bremen and Universiteit van Amsterdam.
+according to Tel Aviv University’s Nira Liberman and Jens Förster of Jacobs University of Bremen and Universiteit van Amsterdam.

-Likewise, Huang and Zhang demonstrated the motivational impact of choice.
+Similarly, Huang and Zhang demonstrated the motivational impact of choice.